 - Choose ‘view my advisement report’

-If you need any assistance or feel there is an issue with your advisement report, please contact the Humanities Advising Office.
+If you need any assistance with understanding your report or feel there is an discrepancy, please contact the Humanities Advising Office.

 Q: How do I switch to a different program?